Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

 For every step of the buying process, prospects have different information needs, questions, and objections.
 If the content created by marketing doesn’t provide the right information or track with the sales process, it’s useless to buyers and sales reps.

 Marketers can remedy this by developing or reviewing personas of your target customers.
 Identify their information needs — along with the questions they might ask — at every step of the buying journey.
-Also, come up with strategies and messages to overcome common objections.
+Also, come up with strategies and messages that overcome common objections.

 Content is created in a vacuum.